 After being able to evaluate the Bear Cruzer G2 compound bow in person, I am quite pleased to say that Bear has hit a home run in the area of bow development once more.

 This bow not only shoots well, but also looks absolutely fantastic, and is outfitted from the bottom up with a number of quality accessories.

 If I had to say that the Cruzer G2 had any shortcomings, it would likely be in regards to the compound bow’s somewhat lacking 70% let-off factor, and its lack of a rock-solid back wall.

 However, these concerns are all relative in nature, as one archer’s preference does not necessarily define that of another.

 The Cruzer G2 shines when one realizes just how smooth its draw cycle is.
 There are few bows that I have ever shot that can rival how smooth the Cruzer G2’s draw cycle really is.

 Additionally, this bow’s vibration and noise dampening technology is top-notch.
 Shooting the Cruzer is a whisper-quiet proposition, and hand shock is effectively zero.

 Overall, the Bear Cruzer G2 is a highly versatile, easy to shoot bow, that is ready for anything you can throw at it, right out of the box.

-If you are looking for a moderately priced compound bow, with premium price shootability, the Cruzer G2 is just what you have been searching for.
+I recommend this bow for everybody that is looking for a moderately priced compound bow, with a premium price shootability! the Cruzer G2 is just what you have been searching for.